-‘Power Rangers’ Actor Given Six Year Sentence For Killing Roommate With A Sword
+‘Power Rangers’ Actor Given Six-Year Sentence For Killing Roommate With A Sword

-Ricardo Medina Jr. was given a six year sentence for murdering his roommate with a sword in January of 2015, as reported by ABC 7.
+Ricardo Medina Jr. was given a six-year sentence for murdering his roommate with a sword in January of 2015, as reported by ABC 7.
 The confrontation between Medina and the victim started as an argument about Medina’s girlfriend.
 Medina is an actor mostly known for playing the Red Power Ranger in the television series Power Rangers Wild Force.
 Medina appeared in a couple other television shows and independent films before his arrest.

 Former Red Ranger Ricardo Medina Jr. faces six years in prison after using a samurai sword to kill his roommate. https://t.co/qq33BZcf5V